 Key Stage 4 As above plus:

-Guided options choices
+Rey Stage 4 • Guided options choices

+• Year 10 and 11 Maths club
-o Exam Concessions for Public exams

-o Careers advice from Connexions

-Revision classes at lunchtime and after school
+Exam Concessions for Public exams Careers advice from Connexions, plus working closely with Brent SEND team around supporting careers.
+Revision classes after school Saturday School

-o Saturday School

-o Mentoring Programme
+Mentoring Programme

 Key Stage 5 As appropriate:

-o In class support
+In class support

+Study support

-o Exam Concessions for Public exa m s
+Exam Concessions for Public exams

-o Mentoring
+• Mentoring

-o Vocational Pathway
+Vocational Pathway

-o University Open or Taster days
+University Open or Taster days

 Support with UCAS applications

 o Saturday School

+Maths re-take support group

-Breaking A child with an EHC plan will have an Annual review and reporting cycle (in addition to the Access, Plan, do and Review Cycle).
+Breaking A child with an EHC plan will have an Annual review and reporting cycle (in addition to the Assess, Plan, do and Review Cycle).
 A child who receives SEND support will

 down barriers have an Assess, Plan, Do and Review Cycle.

-to learning All staff at St Gregory's have access to information regarding the children and young people on the inclusion list via the Teacher drive - they will be able to access Pen
+to learning All staff at St Gregory's have access to information regarding the children and young people on the inclusion list via the Teacher drive - they can access Pen Portraits,

-Portraits, Review documents and Pupil Passports made accessible for all staff.
-As a department we firmly believe in the mantra as the Code of Practice states "High
+Review documents and Pupil Passports.
+As a department, we firmly believe in the mantra as the Code of Practice states "High Quality teaching, differentiated for

-Quality teaching, differentiated for diffe re nt pupils, is the first step in responding to pupils who have or may have special educational needs or disabilities.
+different pupils, is the first step in responding to pupils who have or may have special educational needs or disabilities.
+Additional intervention and

-Additional intervention and support can never compensate for a lack of good teaching", therefore informing teachers of their student's needs is vital.
+support can never compensate for a lack of good teaching", therefore informing teachers of their students' needs is vital.